These practical tips about Holland for visitors will ensure your trip to Holland will be more enjoyable and above all, more relaxed.

 Criminal scams can happen anywhere, including places like Amsterdam.
 Always be vigilant.

 One annoying scam for a while (not as present today as it was before) are fake police officers.
 They are dressed as legit-looking cops but they're not.

 What can you do?

 - Ask them to speak Dutch.
-A fake cop is usually a criminal from Eastern Europe and can't speak Dutch (familiarize yourself with the accent when you get here) or only with a heavy accent.
+A fake cop is usually a criminal from Eastern Europe and can't speak Dutch (familiarize yourself with the accent when you get here)

 - Ask for their ID, policer officers should always identify themselves when asked.